MARCOS ANCELOVICI

 Research Assistant

-Antoine Lacourcière is a B.A. student in Sociology at the Université du Québec à Montréal (UQAM).
+Antoine Lacourcière is an M.A. student in Sociology at the Université du Québec à Montréal (UQAM).
 He is interested in social inequality, power relations, and resistance.
 He is also very interested in housing struggles, gentrification, and the feeling of uprooting brought about by material and symbolic transformations of space.

 ANNE MORAIS